Travel Has No Downside

 I talk about Belgians often in my posts and this is no exception.
 They could have so much fun doing anything!
 Laughter was made for them.

-We visited a historic village, with a bar and grill on it’s edge, surrounded by acres of gardens with lanes throughout.
+We visited a historic village, with a bar and grill on its edge, surrounded by acres of gardens with lanes throughout.
 You could drive around the grounds or sit at a picnic table.

 It was midday and drizzling, as usual, as Belgium has a lot of rain.
 Worse than the UK, I think.